Index of refraction, Rayleigh scattering length, and Sellmeier coefficients in solid and liquid argon and xenon

 \subsection{Fit Verification}

-Solovov \emph{et al.}~\cite{Solo:2004A} measured the index of refraction of the scintillation wavelength of liquid xenon at the triple point.
-We fit the liquid triple point data from~\cite{Sinn:1969A} with equation~\ref{eq:sellfit} and used this fit to extrapolate to the scintillation wavelength.
+Solovov \emph{et al.}~\cite{Solo:2004A} measured the index of refraction of the scintillation wavelength of liquid xenon at the triple point of temperature 162 $K$å.
+The liquid triple point data from~\cite{Sinn:1969A} was fit with equation~\ref{eq:sellfit} and used this fit to extrapolate to the scintillation wavelength.
 The extrapolation error was calculated using the covariance matrix, as described in~\cite{Tell:2001A}.
-In figure~\ref{fig:SinSolFitEr1} we include the data point from Solovov \emph{et al.} demonstrating that our extrapolation is consistent with the measurement, to within the given uncertainties.
-This result verifies that fitting the data from [11] with equation 9 is effective in extrapolating the index of refraction at the scintillation wavelengths.
-Our extrapolated value of 1.69$\pm$0.04 predicts the Solovov value of 1.69$\pm0.02$.
+The predicted value is 1.69$\pm$0.04 predicts the measured value of 1.69$\pm$0.02.

-\section{Results}
+\subsection{Results}